 Since Jupiter has no solid surface, no human will ever walk on the planet.
 In fact, any attempt to visit the Jovian system will require heavy shielding.
 Jupiter's magnetic field captures electrically charged particles from the Sun and from the planet's volcanic moon Io.
 These particles create strong radiation belts.
 Around Io's orbit, the radiation belts are powerful enough to kill an unprotected human in a few minutes.
 That adds one more item to the list of Jupiter's superlatives: deadliest radiation belts.

-♃The largest planet in the solar system, and the brightest object in the night sky after the Moon and Venus, shines at its best in early April, when it is brightest and is in the sky all night.
+♃The largest planet in the solar system, and usually the brightest object in the night sky after the Moon and Venus, shines at its best in early May, when it is brightest and is in the sky all night.

 Pioneer 10 and 11 blazed the trail to the outer solar system during the 1970s.
 Pioneer 10 became the first spacecraft to visit any planet beyond the asteroid belt when it flew past Jupiter on December 3, 1973.
 Pioneer 10 found that Jupiter's interior is hotter than previously thought, discovered that the planet's radiation belts are strong enough to kill a human being, and discovered that Jupiter's moon Io is embedded in a giant cloud of hydrogen that encircles Jupiter.
 Pioneer 11 flew past Jupiter a year later, then in 1979 became the first craft to encounter Saturn.
 Since then, several other spacecraft have flown past the giant planet, including Cassini, which used Jupiter's gravity to sling it out to Saturn.
 The Galileo spacecraft orbited Jupiter and its moons for more than five years.

 5.2 Astronomical Units